nota-github/retrieved_collection_compression_BOOSTCAMP/README.md

     * Densephrases/densephrases/encoder.py > train_query()

 ### Acknowledgement
-* Majority of code comes from [princeton-nlp/Densephrases:v1.1.0](https://github.com/princeton-nlp/DensePhrases/tree/v1.1.0) and included as [sub-directory](Densephrases) of this repository.
+* Majority of code comes from [princeton-nlp/Densephrases](https://github.com/princeton-nlp/DensePhrases) and included as [submodule](Densephrases) of this repository.